 His first feature release, Radicalized (2016) has been called the definitive voice-of-a-generation millennial protest film.
 His next doc, Tear Down Babylon is slated for a 2019 release.
 His videography and written work in the Yoga and Devotional realms over the last decade have established his voice in the terrain.

 Initially making a splash as a singer/songwriter in bands in the 80’s New York club scene, he received an unconventional education under the tutelage of established writers and artists in lieu of formal education.

+His (BMG) his major label releases include Louie Says (RCA records) featured in films and TV.
 He’s appeared in television shows and films including Jodi Foster’s Home for the Holidays and John Milieus’ Red Dawn.